Complete guide to 5G

 In the UK, EE became the first UK operator to launch EE 5G earlier this year.
 The initial focus is on mobile data services, but broadband is firmly on the agenda as parent BT develops converged networking services.
 5G broadband is also seen as a way to extend superfast broadband coverage in areas not served by fibre.

-As well as these services, BT recently announced the launch of its Halo package, which is a new plan, suitable for both home and business customers.
-It aims to complement existing ‘Plus’ packages, whilst providing new features including ultrafast 5G and unlimited usage for both mobile and broadband.
+As well as these services, BT recently launched its Halo package, which is a new plan, suitable for both home and business customers.
+It sits above existing ‘Plus’ packages, whilst providing new features including ultrafast 5G and unlimited usage for both mobile and broadband.

 Halo for Business includes an always connected guarantee and customers can add 4G and 5G mobile connections.
-Businesses can make and receive calls on their landline number straight from a mobile, so you needn’t worry about missing an important call (read the fully story here).
+Businesses can make and receive calls on their landline number straight from a mobile, so you needn’t worry about missing an important call (read the full story on BT Halo here).

 In the US, 5G Internet was the focus for AT&T and Verizon, with both launching their respective Verizon 5G and AT&T 5G services in late 2018.
 Both are using mmWave spectrum to provide broadband services to major cities, many of which are served by a single cable operator, reducing competition.